Collecting Student Work

 Inline Assignment Grading

 Instructors can now view student-submitted files “inline,” (i.e., in the web browser).
-This functionality enables instructors to provide feedback including comments, highlights, and even drawings/annotations directly in the document.
+This functionality enables instructors to provide feedback including comments and highlights, and directly in the document.

 Downloading Assignments (Movie 3:19)